Experts warn UK growth ambitions under threat without climate resilience planning

-UK must get better at understanding the economic impacts of climate shocks and establish a clear, positive vision of climate adaptation, experts tell Net Zero Festival 2024
+UK must get better at understanding the economic impacts of climate shocks and establish a clear, positive vision for climate adaptation, experts tell the Net Zero Festival 2024

-The Labour party's missions for government are at risk of "locking in vulnerability" unless urgent steps are taken to focus on climate resilience, better understand the economic impacts of climate shocks,...
+The Labour party's missions for government are at risk of "locking in vulnerability" unless urgent steps are taken to enhance climate resilience, better understand the economic impacts of climate shocks,...

 To continue reading this article...